 Big data, with its volume, velocity, variety and veracity (https://www.ibmbigdatahub.com/infographic/four-vs-big-data), provide critical information that can be used to understand health patterns and healthcare utilization, cost, patient outcomes, and consumer behaviors.
-The potential of big data can be leveraged to drive evidence-based decision making and to turn disease data into meaningful insights for guiding patient care and health policy.
 We use a variety of big data methods to analyze data of different types and from different sources for public health research.
-Examples are using natural language processing on electronic medical records (EMR) to identify surgical site infections, analyzing consumer reports on social media (e.g. Facebook) to evaluate satisfaction with hospital and nursing home care, and the use of the super learner approach to predict risk for suicide death among older adults receiving long-term care.
-In addition to the EMR and social media data, the Department can support faculty and student research with more than 15 years of hospital and nursing home claims data as well as large and diverse longitudinal population datasets including those within the Multi-Ethnic Study of Atherosclerosis and the Framingham Heart Study.
+Examples are using natural language processing on electronic medical records (EMR) to identify surgical site infections, analyzing consumer reports on social media (e.g. Facebook) to evaluate satisfaction with hospital and nursing home care, and the use of statistical machine learning methods to predict patient outcomes such as 30-day readmission rate and suicide death rate.
+In addition to the EMR and social media data, the Department can support faculty and student research with more than 15 years of hospital, nursing home, and assisted living claims data as well as large and diverse longitudinal population datasets including the Health and Retirement Study and those within the Multi-Ethnic Study of Atherosclerosis and the Framingham Heart Study.

 Shubing Cai, Ph.D.

 Using big data methods to link data on household supermarket purchases with food composition data bases.
 These data can be used to monitor food and nutrient purchases, evaluate public health nutrition policies and programs, target interventions on foods and nutrients related to the prevention of conditions (e.g.; eye health, pregnancy).

 Orna Intrator, PhD

 I have an extensive background in factor analysis, pattern recognition, and related chemometrics

 Yue Li, PhD